ValerieAldunce/dsci_project/PROPOSAL.md

 disease_summary
 ```

-This summary of the data shows the mean age, blood pressure levels, and cholesterol levels of individuals where heart disease is absent (the 0 row) and where it is present (the 1 row), which allos us to compare the information and draw an idea about how these variables might play a role in increasing the risk of heart disease for an individual.
+This summary of the data shows the mean age, blood pressure levels, and cholesterol levels of individuals where heart disease is absent (row 0) and where it is present (row 1), which allows us to compare the information and draw an idea about how these variables might play a role in increasing the risk of heart disease for an individual.

 ```R
 #Using only training data, visualize the data with at least one plot relevant to the analysis you plan to do (this is exploratory data analysis).